 Dream is committed to reviewing and continuously improving our Impact Management System.
-This will be a collaborative process that includes the portfolio and asset management teams, the sustainability team, the development teams, and senior management.
-The process will be led by the Head, Impact Strategy and Delivery.
+This is a collaborative process that includes the portfolio and asset management teams, the sustainability team, the development teams, and senior management, led by our dedicated Impact team.

-Dream will undertake a comprehensive review of its Impact Management System on an annual basis.
-This annual review will cover the impact pathways for each investment, secondary pathways, negative pathways, impact performance on a portfolio basis, and the Impact Management System itself.
+Dream undertakes a comprehensive review of its Impact Management System on an annual basis.
+This annual review covers the impact pathways for each investment, progress against impact KPIs, secondary pathways, impact performance on a portfolio basis, and the Impact Management System itself.